 Hey guys!
 I grew up in Colorado and did my 4 years away at college before getting back to CO as quickly as possible.
 I grew up doing your average family outdoor activities (camping, hiking, etc) and slowly got more into mountaineering towards the end of high school.
 My freshman year at Williams College I went on a 4 night backpacking trip for the first time as part of freshman orientation...I never would have guessed during that trip that backpacking would become my life for the next 12-18 months!
 I've been working as an accountant for the past 4 years and this past September I finally decided to take a leap of faith to quit my job and go for the first-ever Continuous Triple Crown!
 I will be hopping on the PCT going NOBO in April 2019 and following it up with a SOBO hike of the CDT and ending with a NOBO hike of the AT; all while connecting the 3 trails bike-packing!
 I can't wait to get this hike started and hopefully sharing as much as possible with all of you guys!

 Hi, y'all!
 My name is Melanie but on trail I go by Peanut.
-Elephants are my favorite.
-Coffee is both a necessity and a passion.
-I like concerts, craft beer, and hockey.
-Franklin, TN. is my hometown, but the mountains of NC have my heart.
+Franklin, TN. is my hometown, but the mountains of Appalachia have my heart.
+When I'm not on the trail, you can find me sippin' a craft beer or watching a hockey game.
 Boo Radley is my cattle dog-beagle-hyena mix, who joined me for half of my AT thru hike.
 In 2016, I thru hiked the Appalachian Trail solo.
-I thru hiked the Pacific Crest Trail in 2018 with my significant other.
-When I'm not playing outside in Nashville and surrounding areas, I work at Cumberland Transit, middle Tennessee's oldest outfitter.
+I thru hiked the Pacific Crest Trail in 2018 with my partner, James.
+I just left my job as a field rep at HOKA and we're going after our triple crown in June!
+Follow along as we attempt the Continental Divide Trail this summer!
 I'm excited to be at the Trek sharing my journey with ya'll!